spine-tools/SpineOpt.jl/docs/src/tutorial/stochastic_system.md

 More information can be found in the [documentation on the stochastic structure](@ref stochastic_framework).
 It is recommended to make sure you are able to get the simple system tutorial working first.

-In this tutorial we will take a look at independent scenarios, DAG stochastic structures and specific different stochastic structures in different parts of the energy system.
+In this tutorial we will take a look at independent scenarios, stochastic paths and different stochastic paths in different parts of the energy system.

 ## Setup starting from simple system tutorial